clustertech/cpfs-os/docs/design/30-roles.md

 sure that no DS will process another write request on the same segment group.

-A small amount of meta-data is stored in the DS files.
-In particular, each of these files keeps partial information of the mtime and file size of the inode.
-The information is updated alongside with any write, checksum update or truncate operation, as described in the section about MS.

 Before moving on to the next section, we note that there are some interesting interaction between the file truncate operation (in FUSE, the setattr() method) and data write performed in parallel.
 In our